michaeldoody/whisker_control/README.md

 - Add a camera calibration check during the whisker heat up phase to warn the user if the measured filament diameter is outside the 1750 +/- 40 microns range.
 This may indicate a need to recalibrate the camera.

 - Complete PID control.
 So far, only P control is implemented.
 With enough tuning, a motor velocity equation might not be needed.

+- Add limit switches to either end of the actuator track.
+This will remove the need to manually set START_POS and can also act as an emergency stop.
+See how to wire a limit switch with the Tic [here](https://www.pololu.com/docs/0J71/4.14).

 ## Links
 Check out this project in my portfolio at https://michaeldoody.github.io/